customjack/Minecraft_FreeRPG_1.16/README.md

 * If your issue is a bug or otherwise unexpected behavior, explain what you expected to happen.
 * If your issue only occurs with other plugins installed, be sure to specify the names and versions of those.

-### Building from Source

-Support is not provided for setting up build environments or compiling the plugin.
-We ask that users who are looking to get their hands dirty with the code have a basic understanding of compiling Java/Maven projects.
-The basic overview is provided here for those familiar.

 ### Licence